Studio Project | 2019 Fall

 "Portals to a new journey, veins in a greater network of the world."

 The designer intended to create a mezzanine that contains a garden, a food and beverage area, and a gallery space above the departure floor.
 The three unique programs are emphasized architecturally through the undulating dropped ceiling which creates compressing and releasing moments of space.
+They also bring a richer experience to people's long waiting times.

 The mechanical system that contains heating, cooling, ventilation, and rainwater collection uses is distributed modularly at each gate, located in-between the undulating dropped ceiling and the roof above it.
 The designer chose to use a dedicated outdoor air system for delivering outdoor air ventilation that handles both the latent and sensible loads of conditioning the ventilation air.
 The variable refrigerant flow is used for heating and cooling within the concourse.
 The system column and an oculus created accordingly are used as instinctive wayfinding system across the whole concourse.